iamManishhhhhh/portfolio_manish/README.md

 ## 👋 Who am I?

 I am **Manish Kumar**, a B.Tech Computer Science Engineering student at **Amity University Jharkhand, Ranchi**.
-I’m passionate about technology, problem-solving, and building real-world solutions through code.
+I’m passionate about technology, problem-solving, & building real-world solutions through code.

 This portfolio is a living project and will grow as I add:
 - New projects